Customization

 below for more information.

-constraint is automatically added.
+constraint is automatically added and enabled.

 Insert foreground

-The green color tag is used as foreground by default.
+For Export Layers and Edit Layers, the green color tag is used as foreground by default.

 For more information, see Insert background